MuhamadAjiW/WinApiTrace/README.md

 Get the executables on the github [releases](https://github.com/MuhamadAjiW/WinApiTrace/releases).
 1. Unzipped the downloaded file go to the unzipped folder
-2. Run `.\syelogd.exe` on a terminal
+2. Open a powershell or terminal
-3. Start tracing by calling `.\withdll.exe -d:traceapi.dll <path-to-executable>` on another terminal
+3. Start tracing by calling `.\withdll.exe -d:traceapi.dll <path-to-executable>`
-4. Traced API calls will be printed on the `syelogd` terminal
+4. Traced API calls will be printed on the terminal

 ## How to Build
 ### Prerequisite

 To build and run this program, you will need
-- Windows 10/11
+- Windows 10/11 (64 bit)
 - [Visual Studio](https://visualstudio.microsoft.com/), any edition will do
 - C\C++ installed on the Visual Studio